keijiro/KinoObscurance/README.md

 System Requirements
 -------------------

-Unity 5.2 or later versions.
+- Unity 5.3 or later versions

+*Obscurance* runs on most of the platforms supported by Unity.
+Please [open an issue][Issues] if there is any compatibility problem.

 License
 -------